-The lot will have access via Bullard Avenue, on the east side of the Property.
 The proposed development will meet open space and landscaping as set forth in the City of Goodyear Design Guidelines, specifically for industrial development.
-Rezoning the Property from Agricultural Urban to Light Industrial with a PAD overlay will provide development consistency with market demands as well as consistency for surrounding development along Bullard Avenue.
+Rezoning the Property from General Commercial to Light Industrial will provide development consistency with market demands as well as consistency for surrounding development along Bullard Avenue.

-A Development Plan has been included in Attachment 2 to depict the proposed rezone area.
+A Surrounding Development Plan has been included in Attachment 2 to depict the proposed rezone area.